TENZERO-KF0UDC/PRE-setup-winlink-applications-wine-setup/README.md

+rmsgw is only needed if you are running a Winlink gateway station (sysop level) — this is
+Linux-only and not supported on macOS via Wine
+The SCS USB Driver is only needed if you are using a physical SCS modem — kernel drivers
+cannot run via Wine on any platform; use a Windows VM for this

  Run wine-linux-ham-setup.desktop on Linux or wine-macos-ham-setup.command on macOS to
   automatically install Wine and all required dependencies for Winlink applications — these are
   the only files needed to run; the .txt files are provided for reference to show how the scripts